We've been welcoming US students to Strathclyde for over 150 years - our first US students began studying with us in the 1850s.

 Find out what some of our recent Fulbright students thought about the University of Strathclyde.

-- we're the lead institution in SU2P, a £2.4-million initiative between universities in Scotland and California, which is enhancing the economic impact of research in photonics and related technologies
+At a national level, Strathclyde is the leading institution in SU2P, a £2.4-million initiative between universities in Scotland and California, including Stanford University, which is enhancing the economic impact of research in photonics and related technologies.
+Find out more about SU2P.

-- the Scottish Space School, which is giving Scotland’s school pupils an insight into engineering and science.
-The residential school at Strathclyde gives 120 pupils a chance to work with leading engineers each year, and the top 12 prize winners are given an opportunity to meet with astronauts, engineers and scientists at NASA’s Johnson Space Centre in the USA
+Our Scottish Space School, which is part of a strategic partnership with NASA, is giving Scotland’s school pupils an insight into engineering and the opportunity to meet with astronauts, engineers, and scientists at NASA’s Johnson Space Centre.

 Students require successful completion of the High School Diploma, plus one of the following: